OPEN DAILY: August 18 - December 22, 2025

 How We Grow Apples & Press Cider at Sunrise Orchards

 Welcome to Sunrise Orchards!
-We’ve been growing apples here for over 112 years, and we’re so glad you came to visit.
-Located high on the hills above the Kickapoo River, our orchards offer breathtaking panoramic views of the Driftless Region.
-Our work begins long before the apples are ready to eat, ensuring every bite is fresh, crisp, and full of flavor.
+We’ve been growing apples here for over 113 years.
+We’re so glad you came to visit.
+High on the hills above the Kickapoo River, with breathtaking panoramic views of the Driftless region. our work begins long before the apples are ready to eat.

-From December through April, we carefully prune each apple tree using hand tools.
-It’s a big job, but it’s essential for growing the perfect crop.
-Each year, we also plant up to 10,000 new dwarf trees.
-Planted close together, these young trees are ready to produce fruit within just two years.
+From December through April, we carefully prune each tree.
+The trees are trimmed with hand tools.
+It’s a big job, but it helps us grow the perfect crop.
+Every year, we plant up to 10,000 new trees.
+These dwarf trees are planted close together, and within two years, they’re ready to grow fruit.

 Pruning apple trees